tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK4.md

 > `execve()` is a function that allows us to load and execute a new command, all the while the process's data is completely replaced by the process of the command ran.

-To test the behaviour of this command, we compiled and ran myenv.c twice.
+To test the behaviour of this command, we compiled and ran "myenv.c" twice.

 * Firstly, we ran the script without modifying it, which meant the third parameter of `execve()` was set to `NULL`.
 To our surprise, nothing was output.